No matter where I travel, there’s something I always notice:

 With the rise of electricity usage across the country, utility poles were outfitted with insulators and primarily used to carry power lines.

-After all, it’s not very often that powerline workers will install a telephone pole with more than 1 or 2 cross arms.
+After all, it’s not very often that powerline workers will install a telephone pole or utility pole with more than 1 or 2 cross arms.

 In fact, in many parts of the United States where severe weather is more common, some communities are choosing to replace their old wooden utility poles with concrete or metal poles instead.

-Here are 7 facts about utility poles that I’ve found interesting:
+Here are 7 fun facts about utility poles that I’ve found interesting:

 The world’s tallest power line suspension towers, which flank the Yangtze River in Jiangyin, China, are 1,137′ tall!

-#2 – Utility poles carry more than just electric wires.
+#2 – A utility pole carries more than just electric wires.

-As you come down the utility pole, the next set of wires consists of secondary conductors.
-They typically deliver power to buildings and homes.
+- As you come down the utility pole, the next set of wires consists of secondary conductors — they deliver power to buildings and homes.